HardisonCo/.github/international/portugal/pt-health/hms-nfo/index.md

 ## Integration Points

-This document outlines how HMS-NFO is integrated with pt_Health systems in Portugal.
+This document outlines how HMS-NFO is integrated with pt-health systems in Portugal.